Trazer78/script.avrremotecontrol/README.md

 For your information (a word of caution):
 As i'm just getting started with Python development I currently look to other addons for inspiration and information.
-As my Python experience grows it may lead to new insights and as a result lead to "breaking changes"
+As my Python experience grows it may lead to new insights.

-Breaking changes for v0.0.3
+Breaking change for v0.0.3
 * Commands are separated into command and parameter
   - Example: POWER_ON -> POWER|ON
   Check the readme for the supported devices for all commands